-In urban TTC zones, decisions are needed on how to control vehicular traffic, such as how many lanes are required, whether any turns need to be prohibited at intersections, and how to maintain access to business, industrial, and residential areas.
+In urban temporary traffic control zones, decisions are needed on how to control motor vehicle traffic, such as how many lanes are required, whether any turns should be prohibited at intersections, and how to maintain access to business, industrial, and residential areas.

 Pedestrian traffic needs separate attention.
-Chapter 6D contains information regarding pedestrian movements near TTC zones.
+Chapter 6D contains information regarding controlling pedestrian movements near work zones.

-If the TTC zone affects the movement of pedestrians, adequate pedestrian access and walkways shall be provided.
-If the TTC zone affects an accessible and detectable pedestrian facility, the accessibility and detectability shall be maintained along the alternate pedestrian route.
+If the temporary traffic control zone affects the movement of pedestrians, adequate pedestrian access and walkways shall be provided.

-If the TTC zone affects the movement of bicyclists, adequate access to the roadway or shared-use paths shall be provided (see Part 9).
+If the temporary traffic control zone affects the movement of bicyclists, adequate access to the roadway, bicycle paths, or shared-use paths shall be provided (see Part 9).